ansible-community/ara/README.rst

   git clone https://github.com/openstack/ara-server
   cd ara-server

-  # Install tox
+  # Install tox from pip or from your distro packages
-  pip install tox # (or the tox python library from your distro packages)
+  pip install tox

   # Run an Ansible playbook integrated ara-server, ara-clients and ara-plugins
   # This will exercise all three components and record real data from Ansible